trustgraph-ai/trustgraph/README.md

 - Topic Extraction Agent
 - Entity Extraction Agent
-- Node Connection Agent
+- Relationship Extraction Agent

-The agent prompts are built through templates, enabling customized extraction agents for a specific use case.
-The extraction agents are launched automatically with the loader commands.
+The agent prompts are built through templates, enabling customized data extraction agents for a specific use case.
+The data extraction agents are launched automatically with the loader commands.

 PDF file:
 ```